 James was born and raised in Shasta County and is proud to be a part of this community.
 Both his mother and his father worked for Shasta College when he was growing up and his father worked in Shasta County public schools after leaving the college.
 You could say that James “grew up” in the public school system and has a passion for the work he does because of that upbringing.

 James spends his free time with his family and serving the community in which he lives.
-He is the president of a local soccer league and serves on the City of Anderson Parks & Recs Commission.
-He loves to fish, spend time on Whiskeytown Lake, and golf.
+He loves to fish, spend time at Lake Almanor, and golf.
 James is extremely proud to be a part of the north state and loves the community he lives in and is happy to be giving back to that community via the work he does with North State Together.